bitfaster/BitFaster.Caching/README.md

 # Performance

-## Lru Hit rate
+## ConcurrentLru Hit rate

 The charts below show the relative hit rate of classic LRU vs Concurrent LRU on a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) of input keys, with parameter *s* = 0.5 and *s* = 0.86 respectively.
 If there are *N* items, the probability of accessing an item numbered *i* or less is (*i* / *N*)^*s*.

 Here *N* = 50000, and we take 1 million sample keys.
 The hit rate is the number of times we get a cache hit divided by 1 million.
 This test was repeated with the cache configured to different sizes expressed as a percentage *N* (e.g. 10% would be a cache with a capacity 5000).

-When the cache is small, below 15% of the total key space, ConcurrentLru outperforms ClassicLru.
+When the cache is small, below 15% of the total key space, ConcurrentLru outperforms Lru.
+In the best case, for *s*=0.5, when the cache is 2.5% of the total key space ConcurrentLru outperforms LRU by more than 50%.

 <table>
   <tr>